 Alexander Pfander – Festival Director

 I am a scriptwriter, director & creator of films and series, with a strong interest in storytelling and new world creating.
-My media experience includes editing and post-production and I am the creator of the award-winning Sci-fi Web series, Mission Backup Earth.
+My media experience includes editing and post-production.
+I am the creator of the award-winning Sci-fi Web series, Mission Backup Earth.
 I’m always looking for new adventures in the media world and as a Sci-fi fan, I want to connect filmmakers and audiences by showcasing work from around the world that celebrates the Sci-fi genre.
 WEBSITE

 Anthony Straeger – Festival Director

 I’ve been in the business for over 30 years, both as an actor, filmmaker and writer.
 With a passion for horror and Sci-fi, I’ve written many short and feature scripts including: Between the Walls, (optioned in the UK) and The Kamenka Experiment, which has won four screen writing awards.
-I recent co-wrote Fotoautomat Man, which was premiered in June 2020.
-It’s a joy to be part of Berlin Sci-fi Filmfest and truly believe we are building something for the future.
+I recent co-wrote Fotoautomat Man, which premiered in June 2020.
+It’s a joy to be part of Berlin Sci-fi Filmfest, and I really believe we are building something for the future.
 WEBSITE

 Isabella Hermann – Festival Director

 Isabella Hermann is a political scientist by training and a science-fiction fan by passion.
 She holds a PhD in International Relations and talks and writes about how science-fiction interacts with world politics and mirrors societal challenges.
 In this sense, science-fiction shows us not only alternative futures but makes us think about what kind of future we want to live in.
 Isabella works as scientific coordinator of an interdisciplinary research group on artificial intelligence at Berlin-Brandenburg Academy of Sciences and Humanities at Popular Political Science.
 WEBSITE